Common Business Mistakes People Make When Selling a Business

 - Look at your risk and liquidity profile.
 Determine how the sale of your business impacts both.

 Looking honestly at these factors will help you determine the timing of your sale, and whether you should hang on to your business or sell now.
 Review your retirement planning, and the income you will need to maintain your lifestyle, and determine if the sale assists that plan or hampers it.
+See these selling business mistakes for a better understanding.

 Expecting Cash from Selling a Business